Being rude or insulting is not a police matter, says minister

 Police officers will not record “frivolous” allegations of offensive speech in a shake-up of how crimes are logged by forces.

-Policing minister Chris Philp said officers are “not the thought police” and being rude or insulting is not a “police matter” as he announced the Government plans, which will come into force next month.
+Policing minister Chris Philp said officers are “not the thought police” and being rude or insulting is not a “police matter” as he announced Government plans coming into force next month which could see rows with neighbours and Twitter spats not logged as offences.

-The reforms to so-called Home Office counting rules on how police record reported incidents are said to be in a bid to cut “unnecessary red tape” and free up officers to spend more time investigating crime.
+The reforms extend to so-called Home Office counting rules on how police record reported incidents, said to be in a bid to cut “unnecessary red tape” and free up officers to spend more time investigating crime.

+As part of efforts to “clear away obstacles” to tackling crime, Mr Philp also said police officers should not be expected to deal with mental health cases and act as a “stop gap” for other agencies.

-In a speech at the Law Society of England and Wales offices in central London on Thursday, Mr Philp said: “We’re going to make clear that frivolous allegations of malicious communications should not be recorded as a criminal offence unless the criminal threshold has clearly been met.
+In a speech at the Law Society of England and Wales offices in central London on Thursday, he said: “We’re going to make clear that frivolous allegations of malicious communications should not be recorded as a criminal offence unless the criminal threshold has clearly been met.

 “We don’t think that being rude or insulting is a police matter.